-This policy applies to all settings within Bedfordshire Schools Trust and has been written in line with the statutory guidance contained within Keeping Children Safe in Education 2021 and Working Together to Safeguard Children 2018.
+This policy applies to all settings within Bedfordshire Schools Trust and has been written in line with the statutory guidance contained within Keeping Children Safe in Education 2023 and Working Together to Safeguard Children 2018.
 Useful definitions can be found on page 19.

-What is Peer on Peer Abuse?
+What is Child on Child Abuse?

-Unfortunately, peer-on-peer abuse can and does happen in a whole range of settings that children attend, however it often goes unseen.
+Unfortunately, child-on-child abuse can and does happen in a whole range of settings that children attend, however it often goes unseen.
 It might take place online, for example, or away from the school or setting.
 Therefore, training for professionals to help them recognise the signs, and know what to do, is essential.
 All children are capable of abusing their peers, and this is most likely to include, but may not be limited to: